devansh-kumar-jha/P-Club_secy/cp/stock1.md

  - For this question we would assume that Mahesh only trades for a maximum of 2 times in the stock as he is highly in-expirienced and thus don't wan't to take risk.
  - The prices noted down by him are always non negative integers.

+Remember that a trade is defined as a single sale or purchase in the stock.
+So buying 2 shares of a stock would mean 2 trades in that stock.

 ### EXAMPLE TEST CASES :